 Bring = camera, waterproofs and a warm layer (just in case!); Strong, enclosed footwear eg: walking boots or trainers - please no open sandles etc

 Optional = water bottle, hat, sun cream, gloves, scalf, ...

 You’ll have llama saddle bags to store your stuff, but they’re only so big!

 Weather = we still trek in light wind and light rain.
 Strong wind is usually okay.
 We do not trek in heavy rain, or if heavy rain is forecast (under these circumstances, we will do our best to move you to a convenient alternate day/date.
 If none can be found, you will receive a refund - see small print).

 CHILDREN ~ ultimately, this is at the discretion of the parent

 Babies (1-3) = no charge - must be carried throughout the trek.
 No push chairs/strollers.
-(We've two baby back-packs for hire = $10 per trek)
+(We've two baby back-packs you can borrow - please book in advance)

 Under 8 = We recommend under 8’s don't have their own Llama, instead sharing yours.
 They pay kids rate.